MileHacker Logo

 Destinations

-• Gunung Ledang National Park: Roughly a 2-hour drive from Johor Bahru, featuring Mount Ophir for trekking (requires permit and guide) and waterfalls.
+• Gunung Ledang National Park: Roughly a 2-hour drive from Johor Bahru city, featuring Mount Ophir for trekking (requires permit and guide) and waterfalls.

-• Desaru Coast: Located 1.5 to 2 hours drive east, for water sports like surfing (seasonal), jet skiing, and banana boat rides, along with sandy beaches and resorts.
+• Desaru Coast: Located 1.5 to A two-hour drive east, for water sports like surfing (seasonal), jet skiing, and banana boat excursions, along with sandy beaches and resorts.

-• Offshore Islands (Pulau Rawa or Pulau Tioman): Accessible by ferry from Mersing, presenting more extensive water activities like snorkeling, diving, and kayaking in pristine waters.
+• Offshore Islands (Pulau Rawa or Pulau Tioman): Accessible by ferry from Mersing, presenting more extensive water activities like snorkeling, diving, and canoeing in pristine waters.

 • Austin Heights Water & Adventure Park: Within Johor Bahru, comprising a water park, adventure park with ropes courses and zip lines, and a sports park, furnishing a full day of thrilling activities.